 The scenery for hiking and camping is spectacular.
 The history dates back to ancient times with petroglyphs and settlers’ cabins to explore.

+The other section is the south side, where we camped, includes the Escalante Canyon and the potholes recreation area.
 There are a couple of free camping spots at potholes recreation and of course, you can disperse camp on BLM.

 No matter how you go – it’s all really boondocking in this area.

-We found this beautiful BLM camping area a few miles up the road from the Potholes recreation Area.
+We found this beautiful BLM camping area a few miles up the road from the Potholes Recreation Area.

 History and Cabins